Your employer has a duty of care to you as an employee and should not place you at risk in any way.

 Working from home

 If there is bad weather or travel disruption and the workplace is closed, your employer should not ask you to work from home unless it is specified in your contract and if you are safe and able to do so.
 Consideration needs to be given to your working environment and access to equipment.
-Call us on 0345 7726100 if you need advice.
+Contact us if you need advice.
 Please also see cancellation of work.

 Working at another workplace

 Your employer should only ask you to go to another workplace if it is in your contract and if it is safe for you to do so.
 You can refuse if you have reasonable grounds and/or you feel that it is not safe to travel there.
-Call us on 0345 7726100 if you need advice.
+Contact us if you need advice.

 Driving and emergency transport